TheThingsNetwork/docs/doc/content/devices-and-gateways/adding-devices/_index.md

 If your end device is a part of the [LoRaWAN Device Repository](https://github.com/TheThingsNetwork/lorawan-devices/tree/master), registration of it will be semi-automated.
 This means that some features of the device are pre-defined, which helps you with the process of onboarding the device.
 If your end device is not present in this repository, you will have to add it manually.

-> See [examples](https://github.com/TheThingsNetwork/lorawan-devices/tree/master/vendor) of end devices added to the LoRaWAN Device Repository.
-Learn how to [add devices to the LoRaWAN Device Repository](https://www.youtube.com/watch?v=pnwtEgw4f-c).
+You can also see [examples](https://github.com/TheThingsNetwork/lorawan-devices/tree/master/vendor) of end devices added to the LoRaWAN Device Repository, and learn how to [add devices to the LoRaWAN Device Repository](https://www.youtube.com/watch?v=pnwtEgw4f-c).

 ## Adding a device using CLI